sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openh264</summary>

 ```
-Из репозитор : fedora-cisco-openh264
+From repo     : fedora-cisco-openh264
-Краткое опис : H.264 codec library
+Short desc    : H.264 codec library
 URL          : http://www.openh264.org/
-Лицензия     : BSD
+License      : BSD
-Описание     : OpenH264 is a codec library which supports H.264 encoding and decoding.
+Descript     : OpenH264 is a codec library which supports H.264 encoding and decoding.
 It is
              : suitable for use in real time applications such as WebRTC.
 ```